HTTP-RPC/Kilo/README.md

 [![javadoc](https://javadoc.io/badge2/org.httprpc/kilo-client/javadoc.svg)](https://javadoc.io/doc/org.httprpc/kilo-client)

 # Introduction
-Kilo is an open-source framework for creating and consuming RESTful and REST-like web services in Java.
+Kilo is an open-source framework for creating and consuming web APIs in Java.
 It also includes a number of general-purpose developer productivity features.

 The project's name comes from the nautical _K_ or _Kilo_ flag, which means "I wish to communicate with you":